PrITTI: Primitive-based Generation of

 Overview

-Method Overview.
-An input 3D semantic layout comprises object primitives, encoded as feature vectors \( \mathbf{F} \), and extruded ground polygons, rasterized into height maps \( \mathbf{H} \) and binary occupancy masks \( \mathbf{B} \).
-A layout VAE with separate encoder-decoder pairs for objects (\( \mathcal{E}_\mathcal{O}\)/\(\mathcal{D}_\mathcal{O}\)) and ground (\(\mathcal{E}_\mathcal{G}\)/\(\mathcal{D}_\mathcal{G}\)) is first trained to compress the input into a latent representation \( \mathbf{z}_\mathcal{L} \), structured to facilitate disentanglement between the two modalities.
-In the second stage, we train a latent diffusion model for controllable generation of novel 3D semantic scene layouts.
+Method Training Overview.
+An input 3D semantic layout \( \mathcal{S} \) comprises object primitives, encoded as feature vectors \( \mathbf{F} \), and extruded ground polygons, rasterized into height maps \( \mathbf{H} \) and binary occupancy masks \( \mathbf{B} \).
+A layout VAE with separate encoder-decoder pairs for objects (\( \mathcal{E}_\mathcal{O}\)/\(\mathcal{D}_\mathcal{O}\)) and ground (\(\mathcal{E}_\mathcal{G}\)/\(\mathcal{D}_\mathcal{G}\)) first compresses \( \mathcal{S} \) into a structured latent representation \( \mathbf{z}_\mathcal{L} \).
+In the second stage, a diffusion model is trained over this latent space for controllable scene generation.
+At inference, the diffusion model generates latent codes either unconditionally or conditioned on the scene label \( y\), which are then decoded by the VAE into novel 3D layouts.

 BibTeX